 Baby-led weaning is a parenting trend that goes against conventional wisdom.
 Instead of introducing babies to the world of solid foods through mushy purees, baby-led weaning encourages babies to eat solids- actual solids- at their own pace.
+During this process, you’ll want to have the best baby weaning products available at all times to ensure a smooth period for your babies.
 Instead of pureed green beans, a baby might be given an actual green bean to gnaw on.
 Younger babies get larger pieces of food so that they don’t choke, but soon they learn to deal with the food well and can eat smaller pieces like chopped bananas and cereal.

 Though we didn’t try this with our older two children, we’re trying this method with our littlest.
 He just turned six-months-old, and, being the third child, carefully observes every morsel that his big brother and sister put into their mouths.
 He is so very interested in food and the process of eating.
 So far, he has tried chunks of bananas, avocado, string cheese, and carrots.
 This doesn’t involve me spooning things into his mouth- it’s not my job to make him eat.
 It’s my job to make him want to eat by offering him enticing foods.
 Often, with my other children, forcing something into their mouths was a sure-fire way to make them not like a food.
 I love it because I can sit and enjoy a meal with my family without having to stop and shovel, scoop and wipe.